bjhargrave/cog-models/README.md

 ## Deploying

-When you are ready to deploy to Replicate, you must first [create the model](https://replicate.com/create) if this is the first container deployment for the model.
+When you are ready to deploy to Replicate, you must first [create the model](https://replicate.com/create) on the Replicate web site if this is the first container deployment for the model.

 Then login to Replicate and push the container to the Replicate container repository.